ian-barnes/personality-type/slides.md

 | Thinker 40-50%   | Feeler 50-60%    |
 | Judger 54-60%    | Perceiver 40-46% |

-Note: This data is for the US.
+- Note that this data is for the US.
 Frequencies might be different in other countries.
+- Also these are estimates: there is significant uncertainty

 Source: <http://www.capt.org/mbti-assessment/estimated-frequencies.htm>